HamStudy/examtools-docs/content/docs/cve/process-tips/_index.md

 ##Process Tip #16: Pre-Check Breakout Room Script

-Here's a nice little "Pre-Check Script" that was made by @Connor [KD9LSV][E][ IL], one of the VEs with GLAARG.
+Here's a nice little "Pre-Check Script" that was made by Connor KD9LSV, one of the VEs with GLAARG.
 It's a nice reference for those groups using a separate pre-check room in Zoom for candidates before sending them to the Exam Breakout Room: https://bit.ly/3130hJH